|EWU Policy 204-09||Authority: EWU Board of Trustees|

 3-2.
 Program Request/Approval

-Camp programs are reviewed for approval by the Office of Outreach and Engagement; non-camp programs are reviewed for approval by the Office of Compliance and Risk Management.
+Camp programs and non-camp programs are reviewed for approval by the Office of Compliance and Risk Management.
+Internal academic camp programs must also be reviewed and approved by the Provost or designee.

 3-3.
 University Policies